 Breaking a Lease in Miami, Florida – Know the Laws

 As a landlord in Florida, there are several rules to follow under the state’s landlord-tenant laws.
-Some of these regulations surround tenants breaking a lease early.
+Some of these regulations surround a tenant breaking a lease early.
 In this article, we’ll delve into both unjustifiable and justified grounds to legally break a lease early, ensuring that every landlord is well-informed about their rights and those of their tenants.

 Understanding Rental Agreements in the State of Florida